kaijin1234/sonicboltui/README.md

 ## **Usage**

-The library consists of React components.
+The library consists of the following React components.

 -  MainLayout
 -  Container
 -  Button

-### **MainLayout**
+### **1. MainLayout**

+MainLayout will render the Navbar and Sidebar for the app.
 This is the main wrapper component that should be placed at the beginning of a module.
 This wrapper loads the PTS layout by default.

 **#NOTE**